The Council will do all we can to respect your privacy and to protect your personal information we acquire when you use our services.

 Only where you have provided us with either consent to have your personal information or where it has been processed in order to fulfil a contract with us and where the information has been automated, you can request this information be given to other organisations where technically feasible.

-If you wish to exercise any of the rights above please contact us by email at DPO@richmondandwandsworth.gov.uk with full details and verification of who you are (i.e. proof of address and ID) and we will process your request as quickly as possible
+If you wish to exercise any of the rights above please contact us by email at DPO@richmondandwandsworth.gov.uk with full details and verification of who you are (i.e. proof of address and ID) and we will process your request as quickly as possible and certainly within the one calendar month period allowed, where ever possible.

 We keep your information confidential and will only share your information outside of the Council for the purposes mentioned in our privacy notice.
 This may include sharing with third parties such as our partner service providers or for fraud prevention and in compliance with law enforcement agencies and regulators.